jjp2196/web_development/pong_game/README.md

 # Pong Game

-This is a simple pong game written in Python.
-It uses the Pygame library to create the graphics and sounds.
+This is a simple pong game written in HTML, CSS, and JavaScript.

 ## Getting Started

-To run the game, you will need to have Python 3 installed.
-You can download Python from the [official website](https://www.python.org/downloads/).

-Once you have Python installed, you can clone the repository to your local machine.
+You can clone the repository to your local machine.
+From there, you can run the game.

 ```
 git clone https://github.com/yourusername/pong-game.git